musevlt/mpdaf/doc/pixtable.rst

 and units change according to the reduction step.
 Please consult the data reduction user manual for further informations.

-The PixTable python object is used to handle the MUSE pixel tables created by the data reduction system.
+The `~mpdaf.drs.PixTable` python object is used to handle the MUSE pixel tables created by the data reduction system.
 The PixTable object can be read and write to disk and a few functions can be performed on the object.
 Note that pixel tables are saved as FITS binary tables or as multi-extension FITS images (data reduction